divyashrestha/skills-introduction-to-github/README.md

 6. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

+** this is the example for creating branch, commiting code, and making pull request **

 <footer>

 <!--